 Swamphen ensures a blind peer review process.
 Two reviewers will assess the submission and make suggestions, corrections, and recommendations as they see fit.
 Reviewers look for a knowledge of the field; confidence in topic and expression; adherence to copyright, referencing, and stylistic guidelines.
 Once a reviewer has agreed to review a submission, it might take as long as 6 weeks to receive an assessment.
 Please note that it is considered bad faith for an author to utilise the expertise of the journal team and of the reviewers, and then to publish the annotated submission elsewhere.

 Reviewers rate a submission with one of the following:

 - Accept Submission

 - Decline Submission

-Swamphen publishes a biennial issue containing items primarily from its ASLEC–ANZ biennial conference.
-The biennial issue generally will be thematic, following the preceding conference theme.
-Swamphen may publish special editions, with guest editors; therefore the number of issues can vary per annum.
-Journal items will be published collectively.
+Swamphen publishes a regular issue containing items primarily from its ASLEC–ANZ biennial conference.
+The conference issue is thematic, following the conference theme.
+Swamphen also publishes special editions, with guest editors.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.